petere/peter.eisentraut.org/_posts/2025-01-21-implementing-thread-safe-scanners-and-parsers-in-postgresql.md

 scanner definition, too.

 The facility in Flex for that is different (arguably not as nice).
-You define the macro `YYD_DECL` to be the complete declaration of `yylex()`.
+You define the macro `YY_DECL` to be the complete declaration of `yylex()`.
 So for example

 <pre><code>#define YY_DECL int foo_yylex(union YYSTYPE *yylval, \